kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/gateway.md

 For the NLB Gateway controller (Layer 4) to be enabled, ensure the following CRDs are installed:
 `Gateway`, `GatewayClass`, `TCPRoute`, `UDPRoute`, `TLSRoute`, and the AWS vended CRDs: `TargetGroupConfiguration`, `LoadBalancerConfiguration`, `ListenerRuleConfiguration`

+!!! note "TCPRoute and UDPRoute in standard channel"
+    As of Gateway API v1.6.0, TCPRoute and UDPRoute are part of the standard CRD installation.
+Experimental CRD installation is no longer required for L4 routes.

 For the ALB Gateway controller (Layer 7) to be enabled, ensure the following CRDs are installed:
 `Gateway`, `GatewayClass`, `HTTPRoute`, `GRPCRoute`, and the AWS vended CRDs: `TargetGroupConfiguration`, `LoadBalancerConfiguration`, `ListenerRuleConfiguration`